 Twarath Sutabutr is a senior leader at Thailand’s Ministry of Energy with experience in a wide range of public policy, including macro-energy economics and transition, climate change scenarios, job creation through promotion of renewable energy, and international cooperation.
 He serves as the head of Thailand’s team in many bilateral and multilateral frameworks.
 Recently, he had the honor of being nominated to serve as a member of the Governing Board of the Renewable Energy and Energy Efficiency Partnership, an international organization promoting clean energy transition based in Vienna.
 Dr. Sutabutr also received an honorary doctorate degree in 2019 from the Maejo University, recognizing his work with grassroot-communities on job creation by utilizing appropriate renewable energy technologies at a local level.
 His knowledge and experience are further enhanced from overseas training through both online and on-campus executive programs such as the Advance Management Program at INSEAD, Stanford–National University Singapore Executive Program in International Business, Infrastructure in a Market Economy at Harvard University, and Sustainable Finance by the University of Cambridge Institute for Sustainability Leadership.
 Dr. Sutabutr earned his doctoral of science in civil and environmental engineering from the Massachusetts Institute of Technology (MIT), a master of engineering (soil mechanics) from the Asian Institute of Technology and a bachelor of engineering (civil) from Chulalongkorn University.

 Niharika Tagotra is a nuclear physicist and currently a doctoral candidate in international politics at the School of International Studies, Jawaharlal Nehru University (JNU), New Delhi.
-She is concurrently working as a consultant of energy security at the Economic Diplomacy Division of the Indian Ministry of External Affairs.
+She is concurrently working as a senior research specialist for the World Resources Institute in India.
 Prior to enrolling in a doctorate program, Ms. Tagotra completed her master in philosophy from Jawaharlal Nehru University (JNU), New Delhi, in international politics.
 She also has a master of technology in nuclear science and technology from the University of Delhi and a master of science in nuclear plant design from the University of Paris.
 During her master’s course, she interned at the Indira Gandhi Centre for Atomic Research in Kalapakkam, working on the indigenously developed Fast Breeder Reactor technology.
 Ms. Tagotra has also worked with the Atomic Energy Commission of France, Cadarache, as a project assistant on sodium-cooled fast reactor core technology.

 Nepal Electricity Authority